 In 2008, Congress required Class I railroad main lines handling poisonous-inhalation-hazard materials and any railroad main lines with regularly scheduled intercity and commuter rail passenger service to fully implement Positive Train Control (PTC) by December 31, 2015.
 PTC uses communication-based/processor-based train control technology that provides a system capable of reliably and functionally preventing train-to-train collisions, overspeed derailments, incursions into established work zone limits, and the movement of a train through a main line switch in the wrong position.

-In late 2015, Congress extended the deadline by at least three years to December 31, 2018, with the possibility for two additional years if certain requirements are met.
-The new legislation, the PTC Enforcement and Implementation Act, required that railroads submit a revised PTC Implementation Plan (PTCIP) by January 26, 2016, outlining when and how the railroad would have a system fully installed and activated.
+In late 2015, Congress extended the deadline by at least three years to December 31, 2018, with the possibility of an extension to a date no later than December 31, 2020, if a railroad completes certain statutory requirements that are necessary to obtain an extension.
+The legislation, the Positive Train Control Enforcement and Implementation Act of 2015, required that railroads submit a revised PTC Implementation Plan (PTCIP) by January 27, 2016, outlining when and how the railroad would have a system fully installed and activated.

-FRA continues to support railroads in implementing PTC, as well as rail carriers that are continuing to voluntarily implement PTC.
+FRA continues to support railroads in implementing PTC.
 That assistance includes:

 PTC Document Submission: Railroads meeting the requirements for PTC implementation must submit for FRA approval various PTC-related documents.
 Those documents are available on www.regulations.gov under each railroad's PTC docket number.